 The performance space is set up for one person to view the show at a time, and can be disassembled and put up in an indoor space.

 ITP Spring Show 2019

-This is a run-through of what it’s like to experience Undercover, but to really know what it’s like, you have to experience it yourself.
+This is a run-through of what it’s like to experience the show.

 A musical installation that demonstrates how derivative songs can be.